 Here is a scheme showing the different geometric elements of a saxophone mouthpiece:

 The chamber and the baffle are the most important parameters.
 Their influence on the sound is decisive because they determine the shape of the cavity located below the reed, where the sound is created.
-The tip opening is also a decisive element, since it directly related to the reed vibration amplitude: each musician will be at ease on a particular opening - a mouthpiece less open or more open will be less suitable.
+The tip opening is also a decisive element, since it is directly related to the reed vibration amplitude: each musician will be at ease on a particular opening - a mouthpiece less open or more open will be less suitable.
 It's a bit like the size of your shoes!

 For more details, read our articles devoted to each of the parameters: